segatank/unity/README.md

 # unity
-some unity codes for 2d game
+Some c# code for top-down 2d Unity game.